How to Dispose of Polyurethane Wood Finish?

-Polyurethane varnish is a strong coating that is commonly used as a finish to protect wood stairs, floors, and other wood surfaces that can be damaged by high foot traffic.
+Polyurethane varnish is a strong coating commonly used as a finish to protect wood furniture, stairs, floors, and other wooden surfaces.

 The product can also be used to protect plywood, hardboard, chipboard, and other similar surfaces.